 Safety systems can only operate to their full potential when the wider facility safety measures are adhered to – if vehicle drivers operate responsibility and within the specified guidelines, there is no reason a bollard should fail when impacted.

 Bollards provide effective protection in busy industrial sites and once you know what a bollard can handle, it’s easier to identify the right kind of protection for your needs.
-At A-SAFE, we’re committed to advancing workplace safety and our team are always on hand to provide friendly support and advice – they can even perform a free site survey.
+At A-SAFE, we’re committed to advancing facility safety and our team are always on hand to provide friendly support and advice – they can even perform a free site survey.
 Book a consultation now.

 3. Industrial safety bollards and safety standards | What are the regulations?